google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 How to Make Faux Velvet

-It is a little hard to tell in the image posted above showing the whole card, but I have given you a detail picture below.
-It really is a very pretty and subtle stamping method.
+It is a little hard to tell what the faux velvet looks like in the image posted above showing the whole card, but I have given you a detailed picture below.

 For this technique, you will need the following supplies or similar: